 Resources which we are currently targeting for ISR production represent unmined extensions of mineral trends addressed in past open-pit mines.
-These extensions had been targeted for mining but were abandoned with shut-down of the mining operations in 1992.
+These extensions had been targeted for mining but were not developed prior to the shut-down of the mining operations in 1992.